Healthcare in the United States: Health in the US in global context

+We need to speak the uncomfortable truth that women—and especially Black women—are too often not listened to or taken seriously by the health care system, and therefore they are denied the dignity that they deserve.
+And we need to speak this truth because today, the United States is 1 of only 13 countries in the world where the rate of maternal mortality is worse than it was 25 years ago.
+That risk is even higher for Black women, who are three to four times more likely than White women to die from pregnancy-related causes.
+These numbers are simply outrageous.

 Life expectancy at birth for a child born in the US in 2015 is 81.2 (females) or 76.3 (males) years.
 According to the WHO, life expectancy in the US is 31st in the world (out of 183 countries) as of 2015.
 The US's average life expectancy (both sexes) is just over 79.
 Japan ranks first with an average life expectancy of nearly 84 years.
 The US ranks lower (36th) when considering health-adjusted life expectancy (HALE) at just over 69 years.
 Another source, the Central Intelligence Agency, indicates life expectancy at birth in the US is 79.8, ranking it 42nd in the world.
 Monaco is first on this list of 224, with an average life expectancy of 89.5.

 A 2013 National Research Council study stated that, when considered as one of 17 high-income countries, the US was at or near the top in infant mortality, heart and lung disease, sexually transmitted infections, adolescent pregnancies, injuries, homicides, and rates of disability.
 Together, such issues place the US at the bottom of the list for life expectancy in high-income countries.
 Females born in the US in 2015 have a life expectancy of 81.6 years, and males 76.9 years; more than three years less and as much as over five years less than people born in Switzerland (85.3 F, 81.3 M) or Japan (86.8 F, 80.5 M) in 2015.